vita-student-projects/Pedestrian_Intention_Prediction_gr56/report.md

 We used scitas and google collab to generate the Dataset and train the model.
 We also used the same hypeparameters as the one used in the original paper and we juste changed the dimension of the input and output of the network.</div>

 #### 2. Regularization + Less complex model
-<div style="text-align: justify">&emsp; The result of the first experiment was satisfying for a first experiment.
+<div style="text-align: justify">&emsp; The result of the first experiment was satisfying.
 However it was quickly overfitting thus we thought that the model was maybe too complex for our problem.
-We decided to use a less complex model and to add some regularization to the model.</div>
+We decided to use a less complex model and to add some regularization.</div>

-<div style="text-align: justify">&emsp; To do so, we looked into the structure of the model in the original paper and using tensorboard visualization and we noticed that the model was composed of 5 blocks of spatial and temporale encoding layers in the original architecture.
-This seems to be too much taking into account that with only the bounding box as input, the model has less information to process.
-We decided to reduce the number of blocks to 3.
+<div style="text-align: justify">&emsp; To do so, we looked into the structure of the model in the original paper and using tensorboard visualization and we noticed that the model was composed of 5 blocks of spatial and temporal encoding layers in the original architecture.
+This seems to be too much taking into account the fact that with only the bounding box as input, the model has less information to process.
+We decided to reduce the number of blocks to 2.
 We also added some regularization to the model by increasing the weight decay and the dropout rate.</div>

 #### 3. Keypoints
-<div style="text-align: justify">&emsp; As the second experiment was also not giving conclusive results, we decided to give more information to the model and we decided to use 2D pose keypoints to the input of the model.
+<div style="text-align: justify">&emsp; The second experiment shows encouraging result, but we wanted to try improving the accuracy even more.
+Thus we decided to give more information to the model and we decided to use 2D pose keypoints to the input of the model.
 As we don't have keypoints in JAAD, we used openpifpaf to estimate them for all the videos.</div>

-<div style="text-align: justify">We thought that it could help the model to better understand the position of the pedestrian, more specificaly the model would be then able to understand aspect of the pedestrian like when it looks or notice the car, the way his body is oriented, etc. Moreover, MotionBert was originally trained to use keypoints as input, so we thought that it could be a good idea to use them.</div>
+<div style="text-align: justify">&emsp;We thought that it could help the model to better understand the position of the pedestrian, more specificaly the model would be then able to understand aspect of the pedestrian like when it looks or notices the car, the way his body is oriented, etc. Moreover, the structure of MotionBert was originally trained to use keypoints as input, so we thought that it could be a good idea to use them.</div>

 #### 4. Bounding box, occlusion + keypoints + 1s prediction, 1s seqence:
-<div style="text-align: justify">&emsp; The third experiment didn't show any particular improvement neither.
-We decided to try to predict the crossing intention of the pedestrian using 1 second instead of 2 second from the video as input sequence length.
-We thought that it could help the model to better generalize.</div>
+<div style="text-align: justify">&emsp;The third experiment achieved a better accuracy and a good f1-score.
+However, we noticed that some for frame for different pedestrians openpifpaf wasn't able to detect the pose and thus the model didn't had information even on the location of the pedestrian for those frames.
+We then thought that a good idea would be to provide the ground thruth bounding boxes given in the JAAD dataset to the model.
+We also provided the model the occlusion score, so it can have more informations about why keypoints could be occluded and it can learn when to focus on the bounding box.</div>

 <div style="text-align: justify">&emsp; We also tried to increase the prediction fame to 1 second in the future instead of 0.5 second.
-We thought that it could help the model to better understand the intention of the pedestrian.</div>
+We thought that it could help the model to better understand the intention of the pedestrian and we try to use 1 second for prediction instead of 2 second, to allow the model to generalize better</div>

-<div style="text-align: justify">&emsp; Finally we added information about the ground truth bounding box and the occlusion score in order for the model to be able to have access to the position information even when openpifpaf doesn't detect keypoints.</div>

 #### 5. Bounding box, occlusion + keypoints + 1s prediction, 1s seqence + dynamic detection to identify the pedestrian:

-<div style="text-align: justify">&emsp; As a last experiment, we decided to try to use a dynamic detection to identify the pedestrian in the video in order to reduce the potential error we could have in the identification of the pedestrian.
-Before that we we're using a constant threshold to identify the correspondancy between the bouding box given by JAAD and the keypoints given by openpifpaf and we thought that this may cause error in the identification process.
-To solve that, we use in this experiment dynamic distances between keypoints and bounding boxes to identify the pedestrian.</div>
+<div style="text-align: justify">&emsp; As a last experiment result were less good that what we previously add, we decided to try to use a dynamic detection to identify the pedestrian in the video, instead of the constant method we were using, in order to reduce the potential error we could have in the identification of the pedestrian.
+Before that the usage of a constant threshold to identify the correspondancy between the bouding box given by JAAD and the keypoints given by openpifpaf may cause error in the identification process.
+To solve that, we used the dynamic distances between keypoints and bounding boxes to identify the pedestrian.</div>

 ### Results